directus/directus/docs/guides/real-time/getting-started/websockets.md

 });
 ```

+On Directus Cloud, this feature is enabled.
+If you are self-hosting, you can alter this behavior with the
+`WEBSOCKETS_HEARTBEAT_ENABLED` and `WEBSOCKETS_HEARTBEAT_PERIOD` environment variables.

+You may wish to exclude these messages from your application logic.

 ## In Summary

 In this guide, you have successfully created a new WebSocket connection, authenticated yourself, and performed CRUD